Frost Center for Data and Research is a social science research center at Hope College.

 - Frost Center Fridays

 Frost Center Fridays provide opportunities for the Hope community to learn about and discuss the most recent data analyses, surveys and other research completed by Frost Center.
 We invite the community to gather two or three times each semester for data sharing, conversation and discussion of how we can use these results to inform our work and continuous improvement for the benefit of our students.
+Hope staff and faculty, working in small groups, identify how they can use the information shared that day in their own work, how it can be used to continuously inform decisions that benefit our students and Hope College, and how others at Hope would benefit from receiving the information.

 Materials from our most recent Frost Center Fridays are available below.